Before we jump to some fascinating augmented reality stats, let’s start from the beginning.

 The augmented reality concept first appeared in 1968.
 It was nearly half a century ago that a Harvard associate professor and computer scientist Ivan Sutherland invented the first head-mounted display called the Sword of Damocles.
 We’ve come a long way since then, and today, we’ve become so familiar with augmented reality that it’s only a matter of time before we stop making the distinction between where digital reality ends and physical reality begins.

 - The current value of the AR market stands at $3.5 billion.

-- By 2020, there should be 1 billion augmented reality users.
+- In 2020, there should be 1 billion augmented reality users.

 - 70% of consumers believe AR can bring them benefits.

-- AR revenues will surpass VR revenues by 2020.
+- AR revenues will surpass VR revenues in 2020.

 - 67% of media planners and buyers want AR/VR ads in digital marketing campaigns.

 - Augmented reality users fall into the 16-34 age group.

 - The UK holds a 9% share of the immersive reality global market.